hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_checker_he.md

 * **Using `pytest.raises`:** The `test_process_data_invalid_json` and `test_process_data_file_not_found` tests use `pytest.raises` to specifically test for exceptions, making the tests more targeted.
 * **Temporary Files:** The test cases now create temporary JSON files to avoid cluttering the test environment, and importantly remove these temporary files.
 This is good practice for testing.
 * **Imports:** Necessary imports (`j_loads`, `j_loads_ns`, `logger`) are added for correct execution.
-* **RST Documentation:**  Although not directly requested in the `instruction`, the example demonstrates how to use `"""..."""` for documentation in the correct RST format.
+* **RST Documentation:**  Although not directly requested in the `instruction`, the example demonStartes how to use `"""..."""` for documentation in the correct RST format.
 It's very important to format this correctly to use with tools like Sphinx for automated documentation generation.
 * **Example `@pytest.fixture`:** A basic fixture is provided to show the structure for test data if required.